-Genetics is all about genes, the way they form and the mechanism through which they transfer from parents to offsprings.
-Mendel has made the most remarkable achievement by explaining the science behind the transmission of inherited traits.
+Genetics is the way the genes are formed and the mechanism through which they transfer from parents to offsprings.
+Although many have attempted to explain the mechanisms behind the genetics, John Gregor Mendel has made the most remarkable achievement by explaining the science behind the transmission of inherited traits.
 Along with Mendel Dagfinn Aarskog, Jon Aase, John Abelson, Susan L. Ackerman, Jerry, Bruce, Watson, Crick, Nirenberg, Khorana, and many other scientists contributed to genetics and heredity.
-John Gregor Mendel is one of the popular geneticists.
-He proposed the laws of inheritance for the first time, though prior to this, earlier some attempts were made but Mendel came up with a better explanation of genetics.
+Mendel is one of the popular geneticists and he proposed the laws of inheritance for the first time, though, earlier some attempts were made by the others but Mendel came up with a better explanation about genetics.
 Many genetic illnesses were identified by basing his theories.
-According to him, genetically abnormal genes could pass from both the parents resulting in wrong genetic composition in the childre, The genetic abnormalities passed from the parents might be dominant or recessive.
+According to him, genetically abnormal genes could pass from both the parents resulting in wrong genetic composition in the children.
+The genetic abnormalities passed from the parents might be dominant or recessive.
 The dominant once will take a phenotypical expression whereas the recessive may not be phenotypically visible outside.
 As per Mendel's explanation, when the appropriate number of copies are transferred from the parents, an abnormal trait may be easily identified.
 Some of the well-known genetic variations are explained as under.

 Autosomal dominant inheritance-credit to US National Library of Medicine

-It is presented with mutation of genes of both the parents, however, one of them may be dominant and the other one is recessive.
+It is presented with a mutation in the genes of both the parents, however, only one of the parents may be dominant and the other one is recessive.
 In a recessive condition, chances of being affected are less likely than dominant.
-However, in this scenario, the child may assume a carrier status without being affected by the self.
+However, in this scenario, the child may assume a carrier status without being affected by itself.
 In such a case, both the parents of an affected individual will carry an autosomal recessive gene equally (one copy of the mutated gene).
-Recessive inheritance do not show signs and symptoms of the condition.
-It is not mandatory that an autosomal recessive disease has to show it`s symptoms in every generation.
-In addition, the traits are not seen outside of the siblings of an affected member of the family.
+Recessive inheritance does not show signs and symptoms of the condition and it is not mandatory that an autosomal recessive disease has to show it`s symptoms in every generation.
+In addition, the traits may not be seen outside of the siblings of an affected member of the family.
 The risk of occurrence of the disease in each sibling of the affected individual is only 25%.
-An unaffected sibling of an affected individual has a 2/3 chances of being a carrier (heterozygote).
+An unaffected sibling of an affected individual has 2/3 chances of being a carrier (heterozygote).
 Both the male and female offspring are equally affected by autosomal recessive illness.
 Some of the recessive disorders are Tay-Sachs disease, cystic fibrosis, sickle cell disease, phenylketonuria, and maple syrup urine disease.

 Autosomal recessive inheritance-credit to US National Library of Medicine

 It is an autosomal trait as a result of XX or XY defect ( sex chromosomes).
 The dominant forms require only a single gene on the X chromosome to express the abnormality.
-The recessive forms require only one gene on the X chromosome in males and 2 genes on the X chromosomes in females.
-The incidence of X-linked recessive conditions is much more common in male child than the female.
-Phenotypically the daughters of affected men (the recessive form) have a 50% chance of passing the abnormal gene to their sons but an affected man never result in an affected son.
+The recessive forms require only one gene on the X chromosome of males and 2 genes on the X chromosomes of females.
+The X-linked recessive conditions are much more common in a male child than the female.
+Phenotypically, the daughters of affected men (the recessive form) have a 50% chance of passing the abnormal gene to their sons but an affected man never result in an affected son.
 Heterozygous women (carriers of the recessive form) are generally unaffected.
 In the rare X-linked dominant conditions, affected men have no affected sons and no normal daughters.
 Both male and female offspring of female carriers have a 50% chance of inheriting the phenotype.
 Not all women who inherit either a single dominant gene or a pair of recessive genes will phenotypically express their genotype, as explained by the Lyon hypothesis (see discussion below).

-X-linked dominant inheritance occur as a result of mutations in the genes of the X chromosome.
-A female chromosomes has XX- allosomes, out of the 2XX, anyone X need to be affected to conclude the process of dominant inheritance.
-On the contrary, male has XY, in this case, X must be affected but if the Y gets affected then it cannot be called X-linked.
-In most of the cases, males experience more severe symptoms of the disorder than females.
-One of the unique characteristics of X-linked inheritance is, fathers, cannot pass X-linked traits to their sons but it is only possible to transmit them to daughters.
+X-linked dominant inheritance occurs as a result of mutations in the genes of the X chromosome.
+A female chromosome has XX- allosomes, out of the 2XX, anyone X need to be affected to cause this condition.
+On the contrary, the male has XY, in this case, X must be affected but if the Y also gets affected then it cannot be called X-linked.
+In most of cases, males experience more severe symptoms of the disorder than females.
+One of the unique characteristics of X-linked inheritance is that fathers cannot pass X-linked traits to their sons but it is only possible to transmit them to daughters.